Cervical Disc Removal Surgery

 Severe or long-lasting neck and shoulder pain may stem from an injury or condition affecting the discs in your spine.
 Conservative treatment methods can be used to reduce this pain or any loss of strength and range of motion, but they do not always work.
 When this happens, anterior cervical discectomy and fusion (ACDF) may be the best treatment option.

-To find out the best course of action for you, contact iRISE Spine and Joint today and ask about our Miami cervical disc removal surgery.
+To find out the best course of action for you, contact iRISE Spine and Joint today and ask about cervical disc removal surgery.

 What Is ACDF?